 Koume Gets Ready this summer to Host its Two traditional International Bible Camps.

-Equipping the youth to be competent ministers of the Gospel, able to meet the challenges of our generation and those to come, encouraging them to dedicate themselves to the Lord Jesus Christ and to the fulfilment of the vision are among others, the objectives pursued through the annual meetings organized for the youth.
+Equipping the youth to be competent ministers of the Gospel, able to meet the challenges of our generation and those to come, encouraging them to dedicate themselves to the Lord Jesus Christ and to the fulfillment of the vision are among others, the objectives pursued through the annual meetings organized for the youth.

 The first international bible camp was organized in December 2009, nine months after the departure of Professor Zacharias Tanee Fomum (ZTF) to be with the Lord.
 It was a gathering initiated by the new international leader Brother Theodore ANDOSEH to take off the youth of Christian Missionary Fellowship International (CMFI) and its associated churches from months of emotions, and give them a real boost at a time when hearts needed to hear that the vision continues.
 At that time, the youth needed something else apart from melancholy tears, as they are rightly considered as "the spearhead of the Church, the nursery from which to draw co-workers, to continue and accomplish the vision. “